-Another consideration would be replacement of the existing regional library, which has limited usable public space, with a new regional library in Tysons Central 7.
-A regional library could also be co-located with a community center or performing arts center.
-The current Tysons-Pimmit Regional Library could be used for another public purpose.
+Another consideration would be replacement of the existing regional library, which has limited usable public space, with a new regional library in the Tysons Central 7 District.
+A regional library could also be co-located with a community center, or performing arts center, or other public uses.
+Under this scenario, the The current site of the Tysons-Pimmit Regional Library site would could be available used for another public purpose.